CalfCrusher/RobinHood/README.md

 ### Disclaimer

+This is mainly developed for VDP programs, to find bugs and get invited to others Programs.
 Be free to edit the various settings of tools related to your VPS power/bandwith.
 You can run this script also on your Raspberry or your DigitalOcean droplet or just where you want.
-It takes very long time also in base of which program you run against to !
+It takes very long time also in base of which program you run against to.